-Nvidia’s GTX 1050 Ti really does have a lot going for it.
+Nvidia’s GTX 1050 Ti really does still have a lot going for it.
 You get impressive 1080p performance on a wide variety of games for a decent price and it offers arguably the simplest PC upgrade you can get.
 By taking all its power from the PCIe slot it is a drop-in upgrade for any PC out there.
-It meant pretty much any off-the-shelf office PC could be instantly turned into a 1080p gaming rig with a $139 (£139) upgrade.
-Sadly now the price is closer to $200 (£200) which means it’s a bit further away from bringing PC gaming within reach of pretty much everyone.
+It meant pretty much any off-the-shelf office PC could be instantly turned into a 1080p gaming rig with a $170 (£150) upgrade.

 That is, sadly, still a lot higher than its initial launch price, making the GTX 1050 Ti an expensive budget card, and a little tougher to recommend.
 With the far more powerful AMD RX 570 now retailing for around the same price as the GTX 1050 Ti that’s the card we’d recommend for most PC gamers on a budget looking for a decent GPU upgrade.
 Though that is still dependent on having a power supply with the right cabling, where the 1050 Ti is a simple drop-in upgrade for practically anyone.

 Nvidia GTX 1050 Ti